Conversion (gridiron football): 2015–present

 The CFL and NFL both implemented major changes to how conversions were attempted starting with their respective 2015 seasons.

 In the CFL, the line of scrimmage for a kick attempt moved back 20 yards to the 25-yard line (for a 32-yard attempt), while the line of scrimmage for a two-point attempt moved forward two yards to the three-yard line.

 In the NFL, the line of scrimmage for a kick attempt moved back 13 yards to the 15-yard line (for a 33-yard attempt), effectively placing the ball the same distance from the goalposts as in the CFL.
 The line of scrimmage for a two-point attempt remained at the two-yard line.
 NFL defenses also became able to run back failed conversion attempts for a two-point score.
 On December 6, 2015, New Orleans Saints linebacker Stephone Anthony became the first player in NFL history to do so, after New Orleans blocked an extra-point kick by the Carolina Panthers.
 Some broadcasters did not immediately update their in-game graphics programming to account for the scoring of two points for the defensive return of a try, resulting in the score sometimes being erroneously displayed to audiences as a "safety" (which has the same scoring value).

 As expected, the 2015 rule changes increased the frequency of two-point conversion attempts, from a rate of about five percent to about eight percent, much of that increase coming from the Pittsburgh Steelers alone.

-Starting with the 2018 season, the NFL adopted the CFL rule allowing teams to waive "unnecessary" extra-point attempts at the end of the game, following the Minneapolis Miracle.
+Starting with the 2018 season, the NFL adopted the CFL rule allowing teams to waive "unnecessary" extra-point attempts at the end of the game, following the Minneapolis Miracle unless the score margin is within two points.

 Special overtime rules

 In most cases in gridiron football, one point may be scored following a touchdown—bringing the total value of the touchdown to seven points—by place kicking the ball through the uprights.
 Exceptions occur in overtime in some leagues.
-In American college & Texas high school football, if the game reaches double overtime & thereafter, no further one-point kicks are allowed—only two-point conversions.
+In American college football and in high school leagues that use college rules, in double overtime and later, teams may only attempt two-point conversions.
 In the CFL, one-point (kicking) converts are not available in overtime; all convert attempts must be for two-point (rushing or passing) converts.
-In the NFL, an overtime game automatically ends on a touchdown even on the first possession, so there is never a situation in overtime where a try would be possible.
-However, starting with the 2022 NFL season, in the playoffs, both teams will have an opportunity to possess the ball no matter what happens on the first possession, so it may necessitate attempting the try.
+Prior to the 2025 NFL season, an overtime game in the NFL regular season would automatically end on a touchdown even on the first possession, so there was never a situation in overtime where a try would have been possible.
+Since the 2022 NFL season, in the playoffs, both teams have an opportunity to possess the ball no matter what happens on the first possession.
+Since the 2025 NFL season, this rule has also applied to the regular season.
+Rich McKay, the chairman of the NFL competition committee, said that coaches were discussing going for two points after a touchdown on their first possession in overtime of a postseason game, as a strategic move.